A little bit of history

 It is interesting to note that nearly all fixtures had one thing in common and that was access to one of the then the two railway lines that intersected at East Grinstead giving both North : South and East : West routes that could be used from West Hoathly Station.
 Thus, in addition to East Grinstead, we played at Newick, Barcombe, Lewes, Newhaven, Brighton, Tunbridge Wells, Groombridge, Crawley, Horsham, etc. Anywhere else & you had to go on your bike!
 It probably explains why there has never been a green at Ardingly - no station & too many hills.

-who lived in Melchbourne Villas next to the the Village Hall.
+In the dark days of the Great War, the Parish of West Hoathly lost many fine young men.
+One of these was Charles Victor Cole who lived in Melchbourne Villas next to the the Village Hall.
 Mr Cole was the Secretary of the Bowls Club before enlisting.
 His name is recorded on the Roll of Honour website details of which are reproduced below by kind permission.
 This website preserves the memory of the millions of of UK personnel killed in the Great War of

 1914-1918.